OriginFinancial/origin-backend-take-home-assignment/readme.md

 happens via queues, topics or a message bus.

-This client could also implement a retry strategy for errors, such as, non-deterministic network errors that might be hard to troubleshoot and/or fix.
+This client could also implement a retry strategy for errors, such as, non-deterministic network errors that might be hard to troubleshoot.

 ## Message Handler